Gaz Fabilouss: 2016–2022: from "You-p-yeah" to Balle réelle koleki-satan

 In September 2016, Ndongidila premiered his debut solo single, "You-p-yeah", which depicts the challenges and perseverance of Kinshasa's youth.
 The accompanying music video showcased a group of young rappers, with Ndongidila rapping about the disdain society holds toward them, with some calling them "worthless".
 "You-p-yeah" became a countrywide hit and was often played in nightclubs and bars.
 Buoyed by its success, he dropped the six-track maxi-single Nyamanitude on 6 December 2017, which included collaborations with Lil Joy on the track "Mutu Akokufa Awa" and Gaz Mawete on "Nga Se Ye".
 Nyamanitude included the sleeper hit "Tika Makolo Na Nga", which gained attention the next year.
 On 14 April 2018, he appeared at Métro Bar in Kinshasa for its second anniversary, sharing the stage with Innoss'B. The subsequent month saw the release of his nationwide hit "Zuwa", taken from Nyamanitude.
 In June, Ndongidila appeared in the video for Innoss'B's single "Lelo Lelo".

 Ndongidila released his four-track Extended play (EP), Jeune courageux, in July 2018, which was supported by singles "Aye", "Salaire", "Love Story", "Mwasi Nzambe".
 Jeune courageux was produced by the German label Goldie and includes guest appearances by Koffi Olomide and Hamisa Mobetto.
 This project also marked the official introduction of his supporting band, which doubled as his independent record label, also named Jeune Courageux.
 The EP's breakout track "Aye", featuring Koffi Olomide, garnered over one million views within five days of its release and became one of the top trending Congolese videos on YouTube of that year.
 The ndombolo- and rap-infused single "Salaire" also yielded his furthest commercial success and amassed significant viewership on YouTube.
 Produced by fellow Congolese producer King Kuba, "Salaire" captivated audiences and remained in constant play.
-Four months after its debut, Ndongidila told the Congolese digital news outlet Talents2kin he was working with Ivorian singer Serge Beynaud on "Salaire Remix", which came out on 14 December 2021.
+Four months after its debut, Ndongidila told Talents2Kin he was working with Ivorian singer Serge Beynaud on "Salaire Remix", which came out on 14 December 2021.

 In 2019, Ndongidila released his debut studio album Balle réelle koleki-satan, through the record label P4SELL.
 The album consisted of 12 tracks and included guest appearances by Fabregas Le Métis Noir, Robinio Mundibu, Innoss'B, Rebo Tchulo, Titan Dangereux, and Kozi.
 To promote Balle réelle, Ndongidila performed at Village Chez Ntemba on 27 September 2020.
 He then appeared on Innoss'B's rap-tinged single "Best" music video the following month, which was succeeded by the release of his breakout single "Kaka Boye!".
 On 7 November, Ndongidila headlined his debut concert in Tanzania.
 Despite the emergence of the COVID-19 pandemic, he capped the year off with a live concert titled "A Night" in Cape Town, South Africa.
 In August 2022, Ndongidila headlined a concert at Village Chez Ntemba, with guest appearances by Samarino and Rebo Tchulo.